In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 - Platinum (introduced later) for those who wanted it all

-Tech enthusiasts rejoiced with goodies like:
+Tech enthusiasts rejoiced with goodies such as:

 - SYNC 3 infotainment system